jonathangranskog/lykta/README.md

 Lykta is a CPU renderer that is not meant for any practical usage.
 It's purely a hobby renderer for myself to use when I want to implement or try new ideas.
 However, the goal is to keep the renderer fairly simple, e.g. support only triangle meshes, a single material model and only mesh emitters.

-Future plans include possibly creating a Houdini plug-in or making the renderer run on both CPU and GPU simultaneously.
+Future plans include possibly creating a Houdini plug-in...

 ### Building